BCM and Crisis Management

 Framework for Promoting BCP

-BCM in Fiscal Year 2020
+BCM in Fiscal Year 2022

-Preventing BCPs from Becoming Empty Formalities
+Improving the Effectiveness of BCPs and Preventing Them from Becoming Empty Formalities

 Conducting Emergency Response Exercises and Drills